alexandraion22/jupyterhub-extension/README.md

 ![context menu example](preview.gif)

 In JupyterLab plugins can expose context menus to offer an easy way to execute commands and perform actions.
-In this example, you will learn how to add a new entry to the file browser context menu to be displayed on files with extension `.example`.
+In this example, you will learn how to add a new entry to the file browser context menu to be displayed when right-clicking on directories that live in the root of the file browser.

 > It is strongly recommended to read [commands](https://github.com/jupyterlab/extension-examples/tree/main/commands) example before diving into this one.